gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Dunno yet."
 Gumption grunted
-at the sharp pain in his side as he pulled himself up into the tree.
+at the pain in his side as he pulled himself up into the tree.

 </section>